IHE/ITI.PIXm/input/pagecontent/5_testplan.md

 <div markdown="1" class="stu-note">

 This Test Plan page is a prototype.
-We expect the maturity of the content will improve over time.
-For now, we summarize high level testing scope and available tools.
+The maturity of the content will improve over time.
+For now, high level testing scope and available tools are summarized.
 Comments are welcome.
 </div>

 ## Introduction